vda-lab/vda-lab.github.io/_posts/2019-09-17-beyond-sql.md

 RETURN f
 {% endhighlight %}

 This takes more than 3 seconds to run.
-If we _explain_ this query, we see the following:
+If we _explain_ this query (click the "Explain" button instead of "Execute"), we see the following:
 {% highlight sql %}
 Query String:
  FOR f IN flights